thernst-de/smarthome.plugin.autoblind/README.md

 #Automatic Blind Control plugin for smarthome.py#

+##Important hint:##
+Attributes are about to be renamed.
+All attributes will get the prefix "as_" in the near future to be identified as items belonging to this plugin.

 ##Description of functionality##

 Via additional items objects can be defined that have an arbitrary number of user-defined states in items/*.conf files of smarthome.py.
 Each state can have a set of enter and leave conditions as well as several actions that are perfomed once the state becomes current.
 In regular intervals the states for each object are checked: